ChalmersGU-data-structure-courses/OpenDSA/RST/en/Searching/BinarySearch.rst

    :scripts: AV/Searching/binarySearchCON.js
    :output: show

-And here is the method in different languages:
+And here is the method in more programming languages:

 .. codeinclude:: Searching/Bsearch
       :tag: BinarySearch